-For over 30 years, we’ve produced a range of print and digital magazines, books, and other corporate material over more then 25 years.
+For over 30 years, we’ve produced a range of print and digital magazines, books, and other corporate material — specialising in tourism, culture, environmental, and business publications.
 Here is a list of our current and recent titles, as well as a selection of past projects.

 Published by MEP since 1992 as the in-flight magazine first for BWIA and then for Caribbean Airlines, Caribbean Beat is the Caribbean’s leading magazine on Caribbean arts, culture and society.
-We marked its 25th anniversary with the March/April 2017 issue (#144), and the 150th issue in March/April 2018.
+The magazine marked its 25th anniversary with the March/April 2017 issue (#144), and the 150th issue in March/April 2018.

 Caribbean Beat‘s mandate from inception was to get behind the familiar stereotypes of the Caribbean to show how rich Caribbean life really is — music, art, dance, books, sport, fashion, design, festivals, history, environment, people, lifestyle.
 As its publisher, we’ve valued and honoured this mandate for over a quarter century, making Caribbean Beat the only magazine of its kind, and an ongoing resource for students, researchers, and lovers of all things Caribbean.

 In addition to its distribution on Caribbean Airlines planes and via print subscriptions, the magazine is also reproduced in full on the caribbean-beat.com website (including a near-complete digital archive of the magazine), and on MEP’s Yumpu, Magzter, and Issuu accounts.